 Scheduled Tweets: There is an awesome site called HootSuite, which I’d heard about before but hadn’t checked it out until Carrie over at The Carrie Gland told me she uses it to schedule tweets so even when she’s not at her computer-her presence is still out there on the internet!
 I’ve signed up for it, and will be figuring it out and using it more now.

 Pin It Buttons: Pinterest allows you to add a Pin It button directly to your post, so all they have to do is click the button and it automatically pins the photo you want them to with the description you’ve pre-written.
-See my tutorial on How to Add a Pin It Button with Pin Count.
-Set up your Pin It Button HERE.
+You’ll want to make sure you have a pin-it button on your blog in order to get more Pinterest shares.

 There are a lot of ways to gain social media followers.
 Whether you gain them organically or use the services that companies like social media market (or wie Social Media Market in German) offer, to help you achieve your social media goals, hopefully you’ll find what works best for you.
 I would highly recommend making your social media sites available to your blog readers by adding either links or social media icons to your blog sidebars.
 This makes it easy for people who want to keep up with you to follow.
 TikTok is one the fastest growing social media sites out there right now so it’s well worth getting on board and exploring the potential of this platform.
 To give yourself a bit of a kickstart, you could consider getting Boostmytiktok TikTok Followers in order to help build your audience.